rlew631/cafe_site/README.md

 - put in a function that maps `itemData` to a series of cards/buttons
   - after that figure out how to update the quantities individually from the "add to cart" prompt and hide them if qty is 0

-fix the issue where you can remove items from the cart when qty is zero and it prevents you from removing other items
+fix the issue where you can remove items from the cart when qty is zero and it prevents you from removing other items.
+This should probably use the global variables and load them if not available.
+This will help with overwriting the quantity values when switching between pages.

 make it so everything is using global item counts or just importing the values from order